Custom Navigational Transitions in iOS

 To conclude, each interaction is unique, and there's no one-size-fits-all solution, but this is a solid starting point.
 By collaborating with designers, engineers can create smooth, visually appealing animations.
 While these enhancements are not must-haves, they contribute significantly to a more enjoyable user experience.
 By focusing on advanced aspects of UIKit's View Controller Transitions API, you can improve your app's aesthetics and functionality, making it more engaging for users.

 We're hiring!
 Do you like working in an ever evolving organization such as Zalando?
-Consider joining our teams as a Mobile Engineer!
+Consider joining our teams as a Frontend Engineer!